Prerequisite reading: JazzUGSOA1.htm

 Ports.
 You need to provide the port numbers for HTTP and HTTPS access.
 Get your system programmer to tell you what values you should give: normally any number above 1024 that is not already used will do.
 80 and 443 are zOS defaults, but your system programmers may have restricted access to these.
 The examples use ports 9014 and 9015 for testing, but there’s nothing special about these numbers.

 Provider.
-When you process a web service provider program then after the program has been compiled and linked a DFHLS2WS step is run.
-DFHLS2WS is one of the Web Services Assistant programs provided by IBM: LS2WS means “Language Services to Web Services” and its function is to create WSDL and binding files from the program information.
+When you process a web service provider program then after the program has been compiled and linked a DFHLS2WS or DFHLS2JS step is run.
+DFHLS2WS and DFHLS2JS are two of the Web Services Assistant programs provided by IBM.
+LS2WS means “Language Services to Web Services” and its function is to create WSDL and binding files from the program information: this is used when your PROGRAM statement includes option WSDL.
+LS2JS is the equivalent that is used when your PROGRAM statement contains the JSON option: it creates a pair of JSON message descriptions for the input and output messages.
 You can click the label “Provider” and a notepad window will open allowing you to see and edit this step: it probably looks like this: -

 //*** CREATE WSBIND AND WSDL from program information

 // SET QT=''''